-Year- long, 1 credit Grades 11-12 Prerequisite: Chemistry I with an 88 or better final average Teacher Recommendation required
+Prerequisite: Chemistry I with an 88 or better final average

 COURSE DESCRIPTION: Covers atomic theory and structure, chemical bonding, nuclear chemistry, gases, liquids, solids, solutions, types of reactions, stoichiometry, equilibrium, kinetics and thermodynamics.
 Conforms to the College Board topics for the Advanced Placement Chemistry examination.
 (Refer to Qualifications for Enrollment in AP Courses on page 8).